-Maddi Clark, B.S.Research SpecialistSCIENCE Maddi is investigating cadmium-sequestering metallothionein proteins and evaluating their previously uncharacterized tumor suppressor pathway.
+Heather Ghent, B.S.Research SpecialistSCIENCE Heather is investigating cadmium-sequestering metallothionein proteins and evaluating their previously uncharacterized tumor suppressor phenotypes.
 She is building off of past research in the Delaney lab that established the role of aneuploid-suppressed autophagy as a targetable vulnerability of ovarian cancer, as metallothionein tumor suppression is also suppressed by aneuploidy.
-Maddi is working with our newly developed mouse model Trp53em1Jdel_Tg(Ovgp1-Trp53*R270H-Myc) and breeding mice to develop transgenic mice with metallothionein knockdowns to access how metallothionein knockdown contributes to tumor development and chromosomal instability in transgenic mice.
+Heather is working with our newly developed mouse model Trp53em1Jdel_Tg(Ovgp1-Trp53*R270H-Myc) and breeding mice to develop transgenic mice with metallothionein knockdowns to access how metallothionein knockdown contributes to tumor development and novel vulnerabilities in transgenic mice.

 HOBBY Hiking, baking, and guitar |